MarcSerraPeralta/custom-keyboards/README.md

 # custom-keyboards

-Documentation for customizing and building my own keyboards.
+Documentation for designing and building custom keyboards.